r3boot/go-musicbot/README.md

 * Display a link to the associated radio stream
 * Maintain a rating for a song.
 * Remove song when rating drops to 0
+* Downloading of the complete playlist
+* Ability to request songs.
+Requests are placed in a queue.
+* Web UI with similar functionality exposed as the irc bot
+* Selective enabling of various functionality

 # Commands
 Downloading a new link: